Nonparametric Estimation of Repeated Densities with Heterogeneous Sample Sizes: Models and Methods

 lying in $\calP_K$.

-Model components in \eqref{def:calpk} enjoy interpretation within an exponential family, where $\theta_k$ is the natural parameter which compactly describes the density, the eigenfunctions $\vphi_k$ the sufficient statistic, and mean $\mu$ the baseline measure.
-The exponential families $\calP_K$ are easy to communicate for downstream tasks as will be illustrated in \autoref{sec:mimic}.
-Analogous to the case for FPCA, the leading eigenfunctions $\vphi_k$, $k=1,\dots,K$ encodes the principal modes of variation in the log-densities, and the $\eta_k$ are the scores explaining the most variation.
-Hence, $\calP_K$ provides the most parsimonious $K$-dimensional description of the random (log-)densities, and performing density estimation within $\calP_K$ will effectively borrow typical shapes of the densities displayed in the leading eigenfunctions or sufficient statistic.
+The model components in \eqref{def:ptheta} enjoy interpretation within an exponential family: $\theta_k$ is the natural parameter which compactly describes the density, the eigenfunctions $\vphi_k$ is the sufficient statistic, and mean $\mu$ is the baseline measure.
+Analogous to the case for FPCA, the leading eigenfunctions $\vphi_k$, $k=1,\dots,K$ encode the principal modes of variation in the log-densities, and the $\eta_k$ are the scores explaining the most variation; $\calP_K$ provides the most parsimonious $K$-dimensional description of the random (log-)densities.
+Hence, performing density estimation within $\calP_K$ will effectively borrow information from the typical shapes of the densities displayed in the leading eigenfunctions or sufficient statistic.